-Mental health services help children, teens, and adults overcome challenges related to issues such as anxiety, depression, attention deficit and hyperactivity, trauma, grief, and school performance.
+Mental health clinics help children, teens, and adults overcome challenges related to issues such as anxiety, depression, attention deficit and hyperactivity, trauma, grief, and school performance.
 With the support of our team of licensed psychotherapist and psychiatry staff, participants set and achieve goals to enable successful adjustments to difficult situations, overcome grief and loss, improve their relationships with others, and learn skills to manage symptoms of mental illness.
-See the flyer here.
+See the flyer about mental health clinics here.

 - Open Monday-Saturday